tomasferrarisenda/automate-all-the-things-transcendence/README.md

 You can find further information on these tools in my how [external-dns-notes.md](docs/external-dns-notes.md) and [cert-manager-notes.md](docs/cert-manager-notes.md).

 Initially, the Certificate for Istio Gateway will be created using the Let's Encrypt Staging Issuer.
 To switch to the Production Issuer, you'll need to modify the "issuer" value in [Istio Gateway's values](/helm/infra/service-mesh/istio-gateway/values-custom.yaml).
 We'll only use Cert-Manager to secure Istio Gateway.
 Infra tools frontends will be secured using a different method.
-More info on [cert-manager-notes.md](docs/cert-manager-notes.md).
+More info in [cert-manager-notes.md](docs/cert-manager-notes.md).

 These are the URLs for your app:
 - http://dev.<your-domain\>/